A side-by-side look at the Trump, Biden classified documents

 WHAT DID THE PRESIDENTS HAVE TO SAY ABOUT THE DISCOVERY OF THE DOCUMENTS?

-BIDEN: The president has not yet commented on the discovery of the documents.
-On Tuesday at the North American Leaders Summit in Mexico, he ignored shouted questions from reporters about them.
+He said his team acted appropriately by quickly turning the documents over.

+“They did what they should have done,” Biden said.
+“They immediately called the Archives.”

-Biden has weighed in on the Trump documents, however.
-In September, the president told CBS’ “60 Minutes” that the discovery of top-secret documents at Mar-a-Lago raised concerns that sensitive data was compromised and called it “irresponsible.”
+In September, speaking of the situation with Trump, Biden told CBS’ “60 Minutes” that the discovery of top-secret documents at Mar-a-Lago raised concerns that sensitive data was compromised and called it “irresponsible.”

 TRUMP: Trump has claimed at times that he declassified the documents that he took with him — though he has provided no evidence of that.
 He said in a Fox News interview in September that a president can declassify material “even by thinking about it.”